-I’ll be straight with ya here - I’ve only just finally processed the news that Toys R Us have filed for bankruptcy in the US.
+I’ll be straight with ya here - I’ve only just finally processed the news that Toys R Us will be closing all their UK stores by 24th April.
 The once-giant megastore, the King Dick of toy shops, has finally publicly admitted that it’s actually having quite a hard time of it, as it happens.
 Things aren’t going so well, thanks for asking.

 Either way, I have a deep-set, heavily ingrained set of memories of the place, of that most wonderful and sprawling acropolis of kid-baiting plastic.
 Etched into my psyche is a swirling technicolour fever dream of Transformers, Power Rangers and Teenage Mutant Hero Turtles, all screaming at me, beckoning me, baiting me to submit.